calblueprint/docs/PLs.md

 **Over-communicate.** You aren't communicating enough if you aren't over- communicating.
-This means knowing the state of your team and your nonprofit all the time; this means you should allocate time accordingly.
+This means knowing the state of your team and your nonprofit all the time; this means you should allocate time specifically for this.
 See [Seven Plus or Minus Three][seven-plus-minus-three] and [Bored People Quit][bored-people-quit].

 [product-death-cycle]: http://andrewchen.co/this-is-the-product-death-cycle-why-it-happens-and-how-to-break-out-of-it/
 [seven-plus-minus-three]: http://randsinrepose.com/archives/seven-plus-or-minus-three/